jeffjaehoyang/new-jeffyang.io/src/data/blog/practical_application_of_redis_cache/index.md

 ![API call with cache](./with_cache.png)

 *Wow*.
+The cached response only took **60 milliseconds**.
 We just shaved off **99.3%** of the total response time with the Redis cache implementation.
 It's not only that - by caching API responses in Redis cache, I was also able to work with the Alphavantage free tier API during development (maximum of 5 requests per minute and 500 requests per day).
 If [inretrospective.finance](https://www.inretrospect.finance) scales up in the future, there will definitely be a need to start using the paid plans, but for now, this will do.

 ## Wrapping Up

 What we went through today is an example of how the Redis cache can be used in a real-world project.
 Redis cache is so simple to use, yet so powerful.
-As developers, we are responsible to ensure that users gets the best experience from the software we create - tools like Redis make our lives so much easier!
+As developers, it is our responsibility to ensure that users get the best experience from the software we create - tools like Redis make our lives so much easier!
 I plan on writing another blog post on things I learned while building [inretrospect.finance](https://www.inretrospect.finance), so stay tuned :)